Grading of the tumors of the central nervous system: WHO grading

+Roman numerals (I – IV) were used until the 5th edition (2021) of the WHO classification of CNS tumors.

 From the histological point of view the WHO system is based on the same criteria as the St Anne-Mayo system.

 Comparison of the grading systems

 In the following table the various grading systems are compared (the IDC-O scale is not comprised because it is not considered a real grading system):